jakethashi/vscode-angular2-emmet/README.md

 ## Usage

-Type abbrevation using [emmet](http://docs.emmet.io/abbreviations/) syntax, press `tab`, and the content will be replaced by HTML content.
+Type abbreviation using [emmet](http://docs.emmet.io/abbreviations/) syntax, press `tab`, and the abbreviation will be replaced by HTML content.

 ![Use Extension](images/use-extension.gif)